Reports Of Hidden Cameras At Airbnbs Raise Worries Of Privacy Violations

 — WRCB-TV (@WRCB) March 8, 2019

-Despite these claims, Charlie Urbancic, a spokesperson for Airbnb says that these incidents are actually pretty rare and the positive experiences far outweigh the negatives.
+Despite these claims, Charlie Urbancic, a spokesperson for Airbnb, says that these incidents are actually pretty rare and that positive experiences far outweigh the negatives.

 “There have been more than 400 million guest arrivals in Airbnb listings to date and negative incidents are incredibly rare.
 We have strict policies regarding the proper disclosure of security cameras and take reports of any violations extremely seriously.
 The safety and privacy of our community is our priority.”

-All it takes is a few people sharing their negative Airbnb experiences online to gather social media buzz and cause many to question the industry as a whole.
-These days we often forget that there are security cameras watching us throughout a large portion of our day to day lives.
-These devices are in our workplaces, in restaurants, on street corners, attached to public forms of transit and sometimes even on front porches.
+In today’s day and age, all it takes is a few people sharing their negative Airbnb experiences online to gather social media buzz, prompting many to question the industry as a whole.
+As NBC notes, it’s easy to forget that there are security cameras watching us throughout a large portion of our day-to-day lives.
+These devices are in our workplaces, in restaurants, on street corners, attached to public forms of transit, and sometimes, even on front porches.
 When used effectively and morally, they can aid in keeping us safe and putting our minds at ease.
-However, customers deserve to be informed if they are been watched in a place where they think they can relax and unwind.
+However, customers deserve to be informed if they are being watched in a place where they think they can relax and unwind.

 Paige Blair, a performance coach from Tampa, Florida, had an unfortunate Airbnb stay where she felt her privacy had been violated.
 She’d be away on a business trip and was traveling alone.
-She discovered two hidden cameras on the property.
+During her stay, she discovered two hidden cameras on the property.

 “Suddenly every little tiny pin hole and every piece of sheet rock looked like a camera to me.
-You don’t know who you’re dealing with and frankly Airbnb doesn’t know either.”
+You don’t know who you’re dealing with and frankly Airbnb doesn’t know either,” Paige explained.